Page-Carbajal/Custom-Posts-Status/README.md

 ###Version 1.0.0 - Our First Custom Post Status

+- Added dependencies to the repository
+- Added settings page
 - Finished Javascript implementation
 - Added basic methods to customize JS
 - Configured the plugin to work only for posts and only on edit and add screens